MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Deploy-Nano-Server.md

 ### Installing a Nano Server WIM

-1. Copy the *NanoServerImageGenerator* folder from the \NanoServer folder in the Windows Server Technical Preview ISO a local folder on your computer.
+1. Copy the *NanoServerImageGenerator* folder from the \NanoServer folder in the Windows Server 2016 ISO a local folder on your computer.
 2. Start Windows PowerShell as an administrator, change directory to the folder where you placed the NanoServerImageGenerator folder and then import the module with `Import-Module .\NanoServerImageGenerator -Verbose`.

  >[!NOTE]